Deploying Next Generation 911 (NG911): Ensuring Seamless Interoperability and Security

 Vulnerability Scanning & Penetration Testing: Proactively hunting for weaknesses before bad actors do.

-Compliance Baselining: validating against NIST 800-53 and DHS CISA frameworks to ensure federal-level security standards are met.
+Compliance Baselining: Validating against NIST 800-53 and DHS CISA frameworks to ensure federal-level security standards are met.

 3. The Vendor Integration Challenge (CAD-to-CAD)